 The Rudge Ulster was based on the Rudge Multi.
-The latter machine - launched at the start of the 20th century - boasted 21 gears!
-Hence, the 'Multi'.
-An intricate pulley system auto-adjusted the bike's final drive belt.
-The ratios were selected via a long gear-lever located to the left of the fuel-tank.
-Early Rudges sported spring-up stands.
-Back mudguards were hinged - facilitating wheel removal.
-The Ulster sold well - no doubt due, in large part, to these subtleties of engineering.
+The latter – launched in 1911 – came with 21 \’infinitely variable\’ gears. \’Multi\’, indeed!
+In theory, there was not a slope in the UK it could not get up.
+An intricate rear pulley system auto-adjusted the bike\’s final drive belt.
+The ratios were selected via a lengthy gear-lever, located to the left of the fuel-tank.
+From early on, Rudges sported spring-up stands.
+Back mudguards were hinged – facilitating wheel removal.

-A racing version of the Rudge Multi went on to win 1914's Senior TT.
-And - for Rudge - there was plenty more race success to come.
-It was in 1928, though, that the firm secured its place in history.
-When a Rudge won the Ulster GP of that year, the accompanying road-bike was named after the illustrious Irish race.
-It had fallen to Graham Walker - Rudge's sales manager - to pilot the Ulster to victory.
+A production racer Multi won the 1914 Senior TT.
+And – for the Rudge race team – there was more success to come.
+It was in \’28, though, that the firm secured its place in history.
+A Rudge won that year\’s Ulster GP.
+A street-legal version duly appeared.
+It was named after the illustrious Irish road race.
+The Ulster inherited the engineering subtleties of its Rudge roadster predecessors.
+Unsurprisingly, it was a serious seller.
+Graham Walker was Rudge\’s sales manager.
+Fittingly, it had fallen to him to pilot the Ulster to victory.

-The roll-call of Rudge's technical innovation went on and on.
-While the Ulster was only a 500cc single, its engine sported four valves.
-They helped to output around 30bhp.
-A dry weight of just 290lb did the rest.
-The Ulster featured Rudge's linked braking system.
-The foot-pedal retarded both drum brakes - while the hand lever applied added front-end bite.
-On the racing front, Rudge continued winning well into the Thirties.
-However, financial woes came to a head in '39.
-The proud name of Rudge was no more.
-But - up until then - the Rudge Ulster was the best-known bike from one of the most forward-looking firms in motorcycling.
+The Ulster only added to the roll-call of Rudge\’s technical innovations.
+A 500cc single, its engine was fitted with four valves.
+They helped output 30bhp.
+That pushed a dry weight of just 290lb.
+The Ulster featured Rudge\’s linked braking system.
+The foot-pedal retarded both drum brakes – while the hand lever applied added front-end bite.
+Ahead of the game, to say the least.
+On the racing front, Rudge carried on winning well into the Thirties.
+In \’39, however, financial problems came to a head.
+Rudge folded shortly thereafter.
+The Ulster, though, had carried the flag for one of the most forward-looking firms in motorcycling history!